M-arcus/cloudron-docs/docs/documentation/apps/owncloud.md

 ## Managing deleted files

-When you delete a file in Nextcloud, it is not [immediately deleted](https://doc.owncloud.org/server/9.0/user_manual/files/deleted_file_management.html) permanently.
+When you delete a file in ownCloud, it is not [immediately deleted](https://doc.owncloud.org/server/9.0/user_manual/files/deleted_file_management.html) permanently.
 Instead, it is moved into the trash bin.
 It is not permanently deleted until you manually delete it, or when the Deleted Files app deletes it to make room for new files.